mryellow/ros-dqn-rat-js/README.md

 ## `temporal_window`:

+* 2
-* 2: "Get away from that thing on the left"
+> "Get away from that thing on the left"

+* 4
-* 4: "I'm turning around this other way regardless"
+> "I'm turning around this other way regardless"

+* 10
-* 10: "Built for speed I'm able to detect and avoid dead-ends/confined spaces"
+> "I'm able to detect and avoid dead-ends/confined spaces, but don't ask me how to get unstuck, my framerate is too low"

 # Future work